BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/DevOps Guidelines.md

 ## Installing an agent

-### Getting the Controllers Instance ID:
+### Getting the Controllers Instance ID

-ou can also capture the value by visiting the Instance Identity page, at something like "https://myjenkins.example.com/instance-identity".
+You can also capture the value by visiting the Instance Identity page, at something like "https://myjenkins.example.com/instance-identity".

 ### Configuring the Agent as a Windows Service